cgarwood82/saboorTrident/README.md

 - **Filament sensors** for MMU compatibility
 - **Modular configuration** for easy toolhead board swapping
 - **Configuration files** organized in `config/` directory

----

-**Last Updated:** Configuration updated with new repository structure, correct CAN bus UUIDs, and organized config directory **Status:** ⚠️ **SETUP IN PROGRESS** - Complete all critical tasks before printing